-A unique aspect of my practice is that each session is 60 minutes of one-on-one time between patient and therapist.
+A distinguishable aspect of my practice is that each session is 60 minutes of one-on-one time between patient and therapist.
 A patient will always have the undivided attention of a single therapist, there is no delegation of work to assistants, interns nor aides, and ample time can be devoted to the particular needs of each patient.

-No two patients are exactly the same, and I care about attending to YOUR specific, individualized needs from a rehabilitative standpoint to give you the best care that YOU can possibly receive.
+No two patients are exactly the same, and I care about attending to YOUR specific, individualized needs from a rehabilitative standpoint to give you the best care that you can possibly receive.